nicmey/chronological_enum/README.md

 ## Code of Conduct

-Everyone interacting in the TemporalEnum project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/nicmey/temporal_enum/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the chronologicalEnum project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/nicmey/chronological_enum/blob/main/CODE_OF_CONDUCT.md).